Italian Americans: Period of Italian mass immigration (1880–1914)

 From 1880 to 1914, 13 million Italians migrated out of Italy.
 During this period of mass migration, 4 million Italians arrived in the United States, 3 million of them between 1900 and 1914.
 They came for the most part from southern Italy and from the island of Sicily.
 This period of large-scale immigration ended abruptly with the onset of WWI in August 1914.
 Most immigrants planned to stay a few years, then take their earnings and return home.
 According to historian Thomas J. Archdeacon, 46 percent of the Italians who entered the United States between 1899 and 1924 permanently returned home.

 Immigrants without industrial skills found employment in low-wage manual labor jobs.
 Instead of finding jobs on their own, most used the padrone system whereby Italian middlemen (padroni) found jobs for groups of men and controlled their wages, transportation, and living conditions for a fee.
-According to historian Alfred T. Banfield: Criticized by many as slave traders who preyed upon poor, bewildered peasants, the "padroni" often served as travel agents, with fees reimbursed from paychecks, as landlords who rented out shacks and boxcars, and as storekeepers who extended exorbitant credit to their Italian laborer clientele.
-Despite such abuse, not all "padroni" were dastardly and most Italian immigrants reached out to their "padroni" for economic salvation, considering them either as godsends or necessary evils.

 In terms of the push-pull model of immigration, the push factor came primarily from the harsh economic conditions in southern Italy.
 Major factors that contributed to the large exodus included political and social unrest, the weak agricultural economy of the South modeled on the outdated latifundist system dating back to the feudal period, a high tax burden, soil exhaustion and erosion, and military conscription lasting seven years.
 Many chose to emigrate rather than face the prospect of a deepening poverty.
 America provided the pull factor by the prospect of jobs that unskilled and uneducated Italian peasant farmers could do.
 By far the strongest "pull" factor was higher income.
 Immigrants expected to make considerable sums in only a few years of work, enabling them to improve their economic status when they returned home; however, the Italian immigrants earned well below average rates.
 The result was a sense of alienation from most of American culture and a lack of interest in learning English or otherwise assimilating.
 Not many women came, and those who did remained devoted to traditional Italian religious customs.
 When World War I broke out, European migrants could not go home.
 Wages shot up, and the Italians benefited greatly.
 Most decided to stay permanently.